Last Updated on March 8, 2023 by Sam

 After you’ve finished up in the village you need to follow the blue path onwards towards Vernazza or make your way back to the station to catch the train.

-In our opinion, this is the best viewpoint of Vernazza.
+In our opinion, this is the best viewpoint of Vernazza and one of our favourites in our 2 days in Cinque Terre itinerary.
 It offers a simply amazing view of the harbour and the village’s multicoloured houses.
 Although you get a relatively good view from the path, it’s possible to climb down under some railing onto a natural ledge that provides an even better viewpoint.
 Prepare to be blown away by one of the most famous and beautiful viewpoints in the Cinque Terre National Park!

 After you’ve enjoyed the views and taken as many pictures as you want, it’s time to make your way to Monterosso al Mare.
 To get there, either continue on the walking trail or make your way back to Vernazza to catch the train.